leen-S/2stage-OTA-180nm/README.md

-# 🧪 Two-Stage Operational Transconductance Amplifier (OTA) – GPDK180
+# Two-Stage Operational Transconductance Amplifier (OTA) – GPDK180

 This repository contains the design, simulation, and analysis of a **Two-Stage OTA** using **Cadence Virtuoso** and **GPDK180 (180 nm CMOS)**.
 The project includes the schematic design, AC response simulation, and performance analysis based on standard analog design specifications.

 ---

-## 🔧 Design Specifications
+##Design Specifications

 - **Technology**: 180 nm (GPDK180)
 - **Process Constants**: